Table of Contents:

 - 365 73rd Ave., St. Pete Beach, FL 33706

-Duke Energy has suspended disconnections starting on March 15 to assist their customers who may be experiencing financial hardship due to COVID-19.
-For more information, you can visit Duke Energy’s Website.
+Duke Energy will begin to disconnect for non-payment starting September 1st.
+If you are still experiencing financial hardship due to COVID-19, please contact 800-700-8744.
+For more information, you can visit Duke Energy’s website.

 The City of Clearwater has suspended disconnecting delinquent accounts March 17.
 This will end June 30th.
 For more information, visit https://www.myclearwater.com/news-info/covid-19-information-city-updates